 Shitkari (pronounced sheet-kah-ree) is another technique that calls for inhalation through the mouth, and its effects are similar to the cooling breath.
 The term means that which makes a sucking sound.
 Sitting upright and relaxed, move through the following routine:

-Open your mouth but keep your teeth closed, as if you were going to brush your front teeth.
+Open your mouth, but keep your teeth closed, as if you’re going to brush your front teeth.

 Kapala-bhati (pronounced kah-pah-la-bhah-tee) literally means skull luster and is also known as frontal sinus (or brain) cleansing.
 The curious Sanskrit name is explained by the fact that the technique causes a sense of luminosity in the head, as well as lightheadedness, especially when you’re overdoing it.

-Kapala-bhati is a very energizing technique that you can use to combat physical or mental fatigue, so if you value your sleep, don’t practice it at night.
-It can also warm your body (but be careful to avoid practicing this technique in cold air!).
+Kapala-bhati is an energizing technique that you can use to combat physical or mental fatigue, so if you value your sleep, don’t practice it at night.
+It can also warm your body (but avoid practicing this technique in cold air).
 Before attempting the following exercise, get the hang of relaxing your abdomen during inhalation and pulling it in during exhalation.
 Gradually shorten the exhalations.

 Sit, if you can, in a comfortable cross-legged posture, holding your spine straight and resting your hands in your lap.

-Take a few deep breaths and, after your last inhalation, do 15 to 20 fast exhalations each followed by a short inhalation, using the nose to inhale and exhale.
+Take a few deep breaths and, after your last inhalation, do 15 to 20 fast exhalations, each followed by a short inhalation, using the nose to inhale and exhale; repeat this step twice.

 With each exhalation, which lasts only for half a second, pull in your abdomen.

 If you’re contracting your facial or shoulder muscles during kapala-bhati, you’re not practicing correctly.
 Remember to stay relaxed and let the abdominal muscles do most of the work.